 - Neurotechnology: Developing neurotechnology and smart machines to improve health and society

 To support research under these themes and to coalesce scientists around specific areas of strength, BIBS is forming research centers and initiatives.
 The Center for Vision Research unites scientists studying biological and computational vision.
-The Synaptic and Neurodegenerative Disease Initiative unifies researchers investigating molecular mechanisms of neuron and synapse funcation, particularly at the genetic and molecular level, with the goal of revealing common mechanisms underlying multiple nervous system disorders.
+The Center for the Neurobiology of Cells and Circuits unifies researchers investigating molecular mechanisms of neuron and synapse funcation, particularly at the genetic and molecular level, with the goal of revealing common mechanisms underlying multiple nervous system disorders.
+The Initiative in Computation in Brain and Mind supports the collection of Brown faculty pursuing computational and theoretical approaches to understanding the Brown, and connects that group to experimentalists, clinicians, and engineers.
 The Neurotechnology Initiative builds on the success of the BrainGate neural interface clinical trial and research effort to expand the number of neurotechnologies available for improved clinical care of diseases such as epilepsy, obsessive compulsive disorder, and depression.